phaserjs/phaser/README.md

 * World.setBounds will now adjust the World.x/y values to match those given (#1555)
 * ArcadePhysics.distanceToPointer now calculates the distance in world space values.
 * Sound.fadeIn now supports fading from a marker, as well as the entire audio clip, so now works with audio sprites (thanks @vorrin #1413)
+* Text font components can now be specified as part of "style".
+There is a breaking change in that the `fontWeight` now only handles the CSS font-weight component.
+The `fontStyle` property handles 'italic', 'oblique', values from font-style.
+This makes the overall consistency cleaner but some code may need to be updated.
+This does not affect font-weight/font-style as with setStyle({font:..}).
+Also fixes overwrite font/size/weight oddities - which may result in different behavior for code that was relying on such.
+All of the text examples appear to work and modification using the new features (while respecting the change in previous behavior) work better (thanks @pnstickne #1375 #1370)

 ### Bug Fixes